 Land Rover has unveiled its new Range Rover Evoque SUV in London.
 The original luxury city SUV has now evolved to reinforce its position as a design tour de force, whilst setting new standards in refinement, sustainability and capability.
 Having pioneered the luxury compact SUV market, now with more than 217 international awards, the new Range Rover Evoque, available in 127 countries, is a sophisticated evolution of the original.
 Combining unrivalled Range Rover heritage with cutting-edge technology –designed, engineered and manufactured in Britain – it meets the needs of today’s customers.

 Building on the original’s instantly-recognizable design, the new Range Rover Evoque is a sophisticated evolution of the distinctive coupé-like silhouette, typified by its distinctive fast roofline and rising waist that identify the Range Rover family.
-The outstanding volume and proportions are amplified by its pronounced shoulders and powerful wheel arches that, alongside 21-inch wheels, combine to create a strong and dynamic attitude.
+The outstanding volume and proportions are amplified by its pronounced shoulders and powerful wheel arches that, alongside 21-inch wheels, combine to create a strong and dynamic attitude, for stylish addition, try Range Rover Side steps.

 The introduction of jewel-like elements such as super-slim Matrix LED headlamps provide a more sophisticated front and rear lamp graphic.
 Flush door handles add to the smooth, sculpted aesthetic, while sweeping directional indicators create a purposeful signature.
 Optional R-Dynamic details and burnished copper accents add to the unique appeal.